HukovychB/TA-Project-2024/README.md

 ## Features and Usage

-- **User Input**: Enter the ticker symbols of any financial instruments from Yahoo Finance (e.g., stocks, ETFs, commodities, cryptocurrencies, etc.).
+- **User Input**: Enter the ticker symbol of any financial instrument from Yahoo Finance (e.g., stocks, ETFs, commodities, cryptocurrencies, etc.).
 - **Data Retrieval**: Fetch and display relevant financial data for the entered ticker.
 - **Interactive Graphs**: Visualize the price movements of the financial instrument with an interactive graph using daily prices.
 - **Technical Analysis Tools**: Apply various technical analysis tools (e.g., moving averages, RSI, MACD, DMI, etc.) with custom parametrization and visualize signals on the graph.
-- **Strategy Statistics**: Display statistics of returns for different strategies based on the applied technical analysis tools and chosen time horizon to see their historic performane.
+- **Strategy Statistics**: Display statistics of returns for different strategies based on the applied technical analysis tools and chosen time horizon to see their historical performance.
-- **Currenct suggestion**: See what your chosen strategy suggest to do now.
+- **Current suggestion**: See what your chosen strategy suggests to do now.

 ## Installation